renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 To start reporting slow docker pushes in your CI/CD pipeline please do the following steps:

-### 1. Install docker-debug-push command in job environment with following command
+### 1. Install docker-debug-push command in job environment

+Add the following command to your semaphore YAML:

 ```
 curl https://raw.githubusercontent.com/renderedtext/snippets/master/install_docker_debug.sh | bash